 How to sign up

 If you want to enroll or change, suspend or discontinue payroll deductions in the Commuter Benefits Program, you can do so online at the Department of Education’s payroll portal.
-Remember to keep your current address updated with Edenred; changing your address with the NYC DOE will not automatically update your address with Edenred.
+Remember to keep your current address updated with Edenred; changing your address with the DOE will not automatically update your address with Edenred.
 For more information, see Updating Your Commuter Benefits Account at the DOE’s HR Connect site.

-You can also complete a paper application by downloading an Edenred website for more information.
+You can also complete a paper application by downloading it from the Edenred website.

-Transit Pass Plan: This plan allows you to arrange for home delivery of your transit provider passes and tickets through Edenred.
+- Transit Pass Plan: This plan allows you to arrange for home delivery of your transit provider passes and tickets through Edenred.
 There is an extensive list of transit providers in the tri-state area that are part of the plan.
 The monthly pretax limit is $270, with an administrative fee of $2.05 a month through a post-tax payroll deduction.

 - Annual Transit Card: This is an annual, unlimited ride MetroCard that is accepted wherever the MTA 30-Day Unlimited Ride MetroCard is accepted.
 The Annual Transit Card allows you to take unlimited rides on local buses and the subway throughout the five boroughs.
 The Annual Transit Card is paid through deductions equal to the cost of the MTA 30-Day Unlimited Ride MetroCard, $127 a month.